AggarwalPriyanshu/A-and-B-Testing-for-User-Engagement-in-Mobile-Games/README.md

 Where:

--O = observed frequency
+- O = observed frequency

--E = expected frequency
+- E = expected frequency

 A significant chi-square value confirms an association between the feature and retention behavior.